ClusterLabs/PAF/Quick_Start-CentOS-7.md

 master on your preferred node to host the master: during the very first startup of the cluster, PAF detects the master based on its shutdown status.

-Moreover, PAF requires a `recovery.conf` template ready to use.
+Moreover, it requires a `recovery.conf` template ready to use.
 You can create a `recovery.conf` file suitable to your needs, the only requirements are:

   * have `standby_mode = on`